citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 ## [Load Shared Font From System Archive](https://github.com/citra-emu/citra/pull/2784) by [wwylele](https://github.com/wwylele)

-**This does not elimate the need for dumping a shared font from a legitimate system.**
+**This does not eliminate the need for dumping a shared font from a legitimate system.**

 This in itself isn't an extremely visible or perceivable change from a user perspective, but it is something that helps us take another stride towards